hackoregon/civicu-pythonii-summer-2017/lessons/06-Django-MTV/README.md

 And I'm adding some git hooks to stop me from editing files in the build and egg directories and cluttering up my global `find` or `ctrl-p` in *Sublime*.

+## *Retro*spective

+Let's pair up when we have bugs to fix so we can parallelize the fixing of them. ;)

 ## The Official Django Tutorial